By Nancy William 7 minutes

 - Organizations that own multiple brands or more than one website usually opt to use cross-site tracking to compare and cross-check the actions performed on their pages.
 It saves their time and costs, as well as provide them with an easy way to keep a check on everything.
 Through this feature, they can keep track of the user’s choices and further improve their navigation, advertising strategy, pricing design according to the results.

-- Similarly, many webpages opt to use third-party applications such as shopping carts or payment routes.
+- Similarly, many web pages opt to use third-party applications such as shopping carts or payment routes.
 You might have noticed that whenever you choose the option to pay online, in some cases you are redirected to a separate bank webpage, which then asks you to load your credentials.
-In such cases, the use of cross-site tracking is essential because if there are no trackers present, the redirected page will not be given any information and will not be linked to your shopping webpage.
+In such cases, its use is essential because if there are no trackers present, the redirected page will not be given any information and will not be linked to your shopping webpage.
 With the tracking feature, the redirected page is linked to the shopping webpage and is aware of your activities and the items and amount of your shopping cart.

 Is Cross-Site Tracking Safe?